MaxiPalle/ACMECertificateAutomation/letsencrypt-automatization.md

 Therefore, we require the following resources:
 1. **Azure Storage Account** to store ACME server information, certificate order details, certificates, and private keys on Blob storage.
 2. **Azure DNS** to publish our DNS challenges for the corresponding FQDNs.
 You’ll need to configure your domain registrar to use the DNS zone you’ve created in Azure.
-As we managing the DNS zone 'partly-cloudy.de' with Azure, we may need a additonal sub zone for the corresponding stage and application in the form of `<stage>.<application>.partly-cloudy.de`.
+As we managing the DNS zone 'example.org' with Azure, we may need a additonal sub zone for the corresponding stage and application in the form of `<stage>.<application>.example.org`.
 3. **Azure KeyVault** to store and provide the issued certificates for the requesting endpoint.
 4. An **Azure DevOps project and repo** to store a code repository, build pipeline, and service connection.